gu-fan/riv.vim/doc/riv_todo.rst

     + highlight the directives with indents.
     + DONE 2012-07-05 table : not highlighted when after a literal block.
-    + FIXED 2012-07-05 simple table : the span line is not highlighted when one span.
+    + FIXED 2012-07-05 simple table : span line is not highlighted with one span.

 11. Folding